Written by Dr Valeria Lo Iacono

 Some of these skills will be leadership skills, and speaking skills, whilst other skills might be related to IT skills, interpersonal skills, or direct job-related skills.

-The key point here is that in addition to observing the work that is completed, you also need to use your ears and eyes to fully appreciate the skillsets that fully exist in your team.
+The key point here is that in addition to observing the work that is completed, you also need to use your ears and eyes to fully appreciate the skillsets that exist in your team.

 It can also be worth spending a little bit of time as a manager, to try and work out who the influential players are within your team or company.